Drainage system weeds

 3. 3

-Use a garden hose to flush out the drainage pipes and remove any remaining blockages.
+Use a hose or power washer to flush out the drainage system and remove any remaining organic matter or sediment.

 Frequently Asked Questions

-How do I remove weeds from my drainage system?
+How do I prevent weeds from growing in my drainage system?

 Connect with certified professionals in your area